sagnikbose-11-01/Band-Name-Generator/README.md

 # Band Name Generator

 This project is a simple web application called "Band Name Generator" that generates random band names.
-It utilizes HTML, CSS, JavaScript, Node.js, Express.js, and EJS (Embedded JavaScript) as technologies.
+It utilizes CSS, JavaScript, Node.js, Express.js, and EJS (Embedded JavaScript) as technologies.

 ## Features